The Study Life Award is designed to help with the day-to-day costs of studying at Cardiff Metropolitan University.

 If you have any questions regarding your eligibility for the award, contact us on

 Final confirmation of receipt of award will be confirmed once the terms and conditions are met.
 Please note, payment and provision of the individual award elements can only be activated once you have successfully enrolled onto your full-time degree course.

-Current students are not eligible to apply.
+Current students are not eligible for the Study Life award.
 If you are currently studying at Cardiff Met and are experiencing financial difficulties, you can contact our Student Finance team for advice on

 All correspondence regarding the award will be made by email, using the contact details provided in your application.
 For general queries try our